Ugly Virginia primaries could hint at election trend in 2020

 Virginia's 2017 elections were an early warning signal that an anti-Trump blue wave was headed for the 2018 U.S. midterms.
 This year's legislative elections could offer strong clues about national trends in 2020.

-Primary elections are a few weeks away and both Republicans and Democrats are in the midst of ugly battles over their respective party's identities and values.
+Primary elections are a few weeks away and both Republicans and Democrats are in the midst of ugly battles over their respective parties' identities and values.

 The Virginia Senate's top Democrat said his opponent is telling voters "we need to get all of these old white men out of office" as an unusually high number of Democratic incumbents are being challenged by newcomers in the mold of U.S. Rep. Alexandria Ocasio-Cortez.